Java Tips Weblog

 Do you need the ability to create an image of your GUI or a component on your GUI?
 The easiest way to do this would be to use the Robot class and its createScreenCapture(…) method.
 This will work whether you have an AWT or Swing application.
 However, this method is relatively slow as it gets the pixels directly from the screen.
 There must be a better way.

-The better way is to use the Swing JComponent.paint(…) method to draw the Swing component directly onto a BufferedImage.
 Of course this can only be used on Swing components.
-This may lead to some confusion because although JFrame, JDialog and JWindow are part of Swing, they actually extend from Component, not JComponent, which means you can’t use the paint(…) method and must use the Robot.
+This may lead to some confusion because although JFrame, JDialog and JWindow are part of Swing, they actually extend from Component, not JComponent, which means you can’t use the print(…) method and must use the Robot.

 • createDestopImage() – is a convenience method which will create an image of the whole desktop.